ethersphere/bee-docs/docs/bee-developers/advanced.md

 ### Sample Implementation

-A node is comprised of:
+A node that complies with the simplest version of the retrival protocol is comprised of:

 - a request log component.
 - a Kademlia table component.